 “I got him when he was young.
 I put him in a position.
 Now he’s a three-time world champion.
 And it’s another little kid that grew up in my gym, Devin Haney.”

 On comparisons between himself and those fighters and some negatively in the media regarding Haney not being signed to his promotional company, Mayweather added: “So, he’s with another promotional company?

 “So with me giving him pointers.
 Once again, you’ve got the media — those other people — want me to bump heads with these young kids.
-I’m not gonna do that.
+I’m not going to do that.

 “That’s no different from when my dad was training Oscar De La Hoya.
 I never cared.
-You know why?
+Do you know why?
 Because I know that my skills were second to none.

-“If my dad was not with me and he was still able to get a check and make great money — I’m proud of my dad.”
+“If my dad was not with me and he was still able to get a check and make great money — I’m proud of him.”

-“So Joe, a lot of times we forget about certain things…I mean, I think it’s gonna be very interesting, you know.
+“So Joe, a lot of times we forget about certain things…I think it’s going to be very interesting, you know.

-“I’m not here to say Tyson’s gonna win, I’m not here to say Roy‘s gonna win.
-But I’m pretty sure it’s gonna be entertaining.
+“I’m not here to say Tyson’s going to win; I’m not here to say Roy‘s going to win.
+But I’m pretty sure it’s going to be entertaining.

-“I’m pretty sure I’m gonna watch it, absolutely.
-I don’t think I can go because I don’t think there’s gonna be an audience at that particular time, but may the best man win.”
+“I’m pretty sure I’m going to watch it, absolutely.
+I don’t think I can go because I don’t think there will be an audience at that particular time, but may the best man win.”